Texas Forgery Laws

-Forgery is generally charged as a "Class A" misdemeanor, which carries a sentence of no more than one year in a county jail and/or a fine of no more than $4,000.
-The crime may be elevated to a state jail felony if the writing is or purports to be a will, codicil, deed, deed of trust, mortgage, security instrument, security agreement, credit card, check, authorization to debit an account at a financial institution, or similar sight order for payment of money, contract, release, or other commercial instrument.
+Under Texas forgery law, the crime is generally charged as a "Class A" misdemeanor, which carries a sentence of no more than one year in a county jail and/or a fine of no more than $4,000.
+It may be elevated to a state jail felony if the writing is or purports to be a will, codicil, deed, deed of trust, mortgage, security instrument, security agreement, credit card, check, authorization to debit an account at a financial institution, or similar sight order for payment of money, contract, release, or other commercial instrument.

 Forgery may be charged as a third degree felony if the writing purports to be money, securities, postage or revenue stamps, a government record, or other instruments issued by a state or national government, part of an issue of stock, bonds, or other instruments where the writing represents claims against another person.

 If the offense was committed against an elderly person, the punishment may be increased by one degree.
 For example, if the crime would normally be that of a second degree felony, it could then be elevated to a first degree felony if committed against an elderly individual.